Mottie/WebSearch/README.markdown

 **Overview** ([demo][1])

-This code is designed to make it easy to add a web search widget to your web site.
+This code is designed to make it easy to add a search widget to your web site.

 It utilizes the jQuery widget factory so that makes it dependent on jQuery and several jQuery UI components (listed below).
+This also makes it compatible with the jQuery UI Themeroller and all of the available themes.

 **Usage**